MileHacker Logo

 • No Physical Contact: Avoid hugging or kissing unless a local initiates it.

-• Attire: Modest clothing for places of worship and shrines, covering shoulders and knees.
+• Attire: Modest clothing for temples and shrines, covering shoulders and knees.

 Dining & Tipping